rinabuoy/KhmerNLP/README.md

 # Running Word Segmentation Usign Pre-Trained KCC Network

-The easy to run the models without worrying about dependencies is to open 'Run_segmentation_colab.ipynb' in Google Colab.
+The easy way to run the segmentation models without worrying about package dependencies is to open 'Run_segmentation_colab.ipynb' in Google Colab.

 ```python